 Most of us have a kind of cleaning routine.
 You might clean your bathrooms on the same day every week, or vacuum your upstairs carpets on the same days.
 Within these routines, we might clean the same things.
 This is great.
 It means that the areas of your home that most need cleaning are done.
 The things that you notice are clean.
 But, it also means that there are some things that very rarely get cleaned.
 Things that we don’t notice, or areas that we can’t see.
 Objects that we assume are self-cleaning and don’t need any extra help from us.

 But, a clean home isn’t just about the areas that we can see.
 Without regular cleaning, mold, dust, dirt, and bacteria can grow.
 Failing to clean appropriately can mean that your home isn’t as healthy as you might like.
-Here’s a look at a few of the objects and areas that you might not be cleaning often enough.
+Here’s a look at a few of the objects and areas, compiled by TidyChoice, that you might not be cleaning often enough.

 Things In Your Home You Aren’t Cleaning Often Enough